Isabella Luu

 Experience:

-- Covered local and regional issues for IPR, as part of WUGA's flagship news show Athens News Matters, and for KCUR in Kansas City
+- Covered local and regional issues as part of WUGA's flagship news show Athens News Matters, for KCUR in Kansas City, for NPR, and for IPR

 - Has covered homelessness policy and issues in Des Moines, Iowa's Third District congressional seat and other state races, and the compatibility of solar and crop production